Guidelines for workshop organizers

 Deadline for publication in the newsletter: 15th May

-1.4 The coordinators of each workshop arrange the programme for their workshop and present a complete list of presenters’ names and titles to the programme committee.
+1.4 The coordinators of each workshop arrange the programme for their workshop and present a complete schedule, containing presenters’ names, titles of talks, and times (see 2.2 below) of talks to the programme committee.

 1.5 The executive committee, advisory board and the head of the programme committee check the feasibility of the conference programme